WardCunningham/Txtzyme/README.markdown

 Input is referenced to vcc and ranges from 0 to 1023.
 Teensy mux channels correspond to pins in the order they appear on the edge of the board: F0, F1, F4, F5, F6, F7, B6, B5, B4, D7, D6, D4.
 Any operation of the LED is likely to interfere with using D6 as an analog input.

+- `x` replaces x with the 16-bit unsigned integer formed by subsequent hex digits (0-9, A-F)
+- `S` communicate over SPI port, options in x

+9000S or 0x9000S is the base address for setting up the SPI, then add on 0-7 depending on the SPI mode and MSB/LSB first.
+9999S or 0x9999S will disable the SPI.
+255S or 0xFFS will send out FF over SPI.
+511S or 0x1FF will send FF out and read back in from the SPI. display the result with p

 Learn More
 ----------